v0xie/sd-webui-incantations/README.md

 ## Installation
 To install the `sd-webui-incantations` extension, follow these steps:

+0. **Ensure you have the latest Automatic1111 stable-diffusion-webui version ≥ 1.93 installed**

 1. **Open the "Extensions" tab and navigate to the "Install from URL" section**:

 2. **Paste the repository URL into the "URL for extension's git repository" field**: